What is eloping?

 Do you need a witness to get married?

-Nope, some states require that you must also have at least one witness present at your ceremony.
-These requirements are varied as other states required at least two witnesses, and some states, like Florida, do not require any witnesses.
-It is best to check with your local county to be sure about the witness requirement.
+Witness requirements vary state to state.
+Some states require that you have at least one witness present at your ceremony.
+Other states require at least two witnesses.
+Some states, like Florida, do not require any witnesses.
+Marriage licenses often have instructions printed on them, or have instructions attached separately that explain what is required, or who is required to sign, and where.
+For example, many have separate signature blocks for each witness that is required.
+Nevertheless, it is best to check with your local county to be sure about the witness requirement.

-Depending on your state you may have to read information about marriage and make a sworn affidavit before obtaining a marriage license.
+In other states, you may have to read information about marriage, make a sworn affidavit, and wait for the paperwork to be processed before receiving your marriage license.
 For example, in Florida, all newlyweds must certify that they have read the Family Law Handbook created by the Family Law Section of the Florida Bar.

-While many states do not require this step, as a family lawyer, I recommend that everyone consider a prenuptial agreement or at least understand what your state’s property laws entail upon dissolution before taking the plunge.
-Elopement and prenups are a bit antithetical as California requires that (1) Both parties must be represented by separate independent attorneys, (2) disclose fully their finances (including any assets and debts), and (3) the final form of the agreement must be in the hands of each party at least seven days prior to signing the document.
-The prenup requirements can put a damper in the honeymoon planning, but as a family lawyer, I’d rather be safe than sorry.
+While many states do not require reading about marriage before issuing the license, family lawyers often recommend that everyone consider a Prenuptial Agreement.
+Doing so makes sure couples at least understand what their state's property laws say will happen if they divorce.
+Elopement and prenups are a bit antithetical as California and other states require that each person be represented by a separate independent attorney, disclose fully their finances including both assets and debts, and the final agreement must be in the hands of each person at least seven days prior to signing the document.
+While prenup requirements can put a damper on honeymoon planning, family lawyers often remind couples that it is always better to be safe than sorry.

 Enjoy the summer wedding season and plan accordingly!